brhumphe/dbg-pack/doc/Pack2.md

 ## Map
 A listing of all the assets contained in the file.

-Asset name hash: crc64 hash (Name is UPPERCASE)
-Asset offset: unsigned long
+Asset name hash: crc64 checksum of the UPPERCASE filename Asset offset: unsigned long
 Asset data size: unsigned long
 IsZipped: uint32 (1 for compressed, 2 for uncompressed)
 crc32: uint32

+## File names
+The plaintext names are stored in their own asset called `{NAMELIST}`, hash 0x4137cc65bd97fd30